-- Be organized in a way that allows all children in the class to easily access them. - Be suited to the age and developmental levels of the children. - Contain positive social messages.
-Not contain graphic or violent images.
+- Be organized in a way that allows all children in the class to easily access them. - Consist of both fiction and factual books for all age groups. - Be suited to the age and developmental levels of the children. - Contain positive social messages.
+Not contain graphic or violent images. - Be in good repair.
+All books that are worn or torn should be discarded.